jeroenhendricksen/sonarqube-docker/README.md

             }
             ```

-    1. Run sonar analysis: `gradle -Dsonar.host.url=http://localhost:9000 -Dsonar.verbose=true sonarqube`
+    1. Run sonar analysis: `gradle -Dsonar.host.url=http://localhost:9000 -d sonarqube`. `-d` is added for debugging the SonarQube analysis performed.
+Any sonarqube related messages should contain the string `org.sonarqube.gradle`, so you can filter the output using `grep`.
     1. Now analyze the results via the SonarQube Web UI: [http://localhost:9000](http://localhost:9000).

 ## IntelliJ integration using sonarlint